 Victoria cruziana

-Victoria cruziana is part of the Nymphaeaceae family of plants.
-It is a giant aquatic plant native to South America.
-They also call it Victoria argentina, Santa Cruz Water Lily, Water Platter, or Yrupe.
+Victoria cruziana, a remarkable member of the Nymphaeaceae family, is a giant aquatic plant native to the enchanting landscapes of South America.
+Known by various names such as Victoria argentina, Santa Cruz Water Lily, Water Platter, or Yrupe, this majestic plant captivates with its impressive size and striking features.

 Also, read about Water Lily or Nymphaea